 Dividend payout policies are one of the most essential decisions which a company needs to make.
 This is mainly because there are quite a number of factors which may affect the payout policy of a given company and thus an organization needs to be keen.
 These factors may include Repurchasing Shares and the different types of dividends models.
 Before understanding what payout policies, it is necessary that we first define this common term.

 Definition of Dividend Payout Policy

-Dividend policy of a company is the plan followed in order to determine the timings of payments and total amount of dividends.
-Dividend policy of a company just like other policies is subject to various challenges which may make it under perform.
-Some of the most common factors which frame a dividend policy include:
+Dividend policy of a company is the plan followed in order to determine the timings of payments and the total amount of dividends.
+Policy of a company just like other policies is subject to various challenges which may make it underperform.
+Some of the most common factors which frame a policy include:

 - Availability of better investment opportunities.

 - Tax considerations.